onflow/docs/docs/concepts/events.md

 The first `A` means the event is originating from a contract, which will always be the case for user-defined events.
 The contract address as the name implies is the location of a contract deployed on the Flow network.
 Next is the name of the contracted event originates from, and last is the event type defined in the contract.

-There are an unlimited amount of events that can be defined on Flow, but you should know about the most common ones.
+There is an unlimited amount of events that can be defined on Flow, but you should know about the most common ones.

 ### Flow Token Events